Ahura Mazda

 The first notable invocation of Ahura Mazda occurred during the Achaemenid period (c.
 550–330 BC) with the Behistun Inscription of Darius the Great.
 Until the reign of Artaxerxes II (c.
 405/404–358 BC), Ahura Mazda was worshipped and invoked alone in all extant royal inscriptions.
-With Artaxerxes II, Ahura Mazda was gathered in a triad with Mithra and Anahita.
-In the Achaemenid period, there are no known representations of Ahura Mazda at the royal court other than the custom for every emperor to have an empty chariot drawn by white horses to invite Ahura Mazda to accompany the Persian army on battles.
-Images of Ahura Mazda, however, were present from the 5th century BC but were stopped and replaced with stone-carved figures in the Sassanid period and later removed altogether through an iconoclastic movement supported by the Sassanid dynasty.
+With Artaxerxes II, Ahura Mazda was gathered into a triad of deities with Mithra and Anahita.
+In the Achaemenid period, the only known representation of Ahura Mazda at the royal court was an empty chariot drawn by white horses, which was used to invite Ahura Mazda to accompany the Persian army into battle.

+Ahura Mazda was depicted in images starting from the 5th century BC, but during the Sassanid period, these depictions were replaced by stone-carved figures—and eventually removed entirely—due to an iconoclastic movement supported by the Sasanian dynasty.

 Nomenclature

-'Ahura' is cognate with the Vedic word 'asura', both meaning 'lord'.
-The most likely etymology is from Proto-Indo-European *h₂ḿ̥suros, from *h₂ems- (“to engender, beget”), and therefore it is cognate with Proto-Germanic *ansuz.
-However, Finnish Indologist Asko Parpola traces the etymological root of Asura to *asera- of Uralic languages, where it means 'lord, prince'.
+The most likely etymology is from Proto-Indo-European *h₂ḿ̥suros, from *h₂ems- ("to engender, beget"), and therefore it is cognate with Sanskrit ásura and Proto-Germanic *ansuz.
+Finnish Indologist Asko Parpola locates a borrowing from Proto-Indo-Aryan *asera- to the Uralic languages, with the meaning 'lord, prince'.